Why subscribe?

 Driven by a curiosity to understand the world, my career has taken a curious path.
 I began as an engineer - an aerodynamicist to be precise - but soon realized I was more interested in people than in things.
 That shift led me into roles in research, strategy and innovation consulting.

-Innovation has been a defining thread throughout my journey - from my early days in R&D using TRIZ, to facilitating design thinking with multinational clients at designaffairs’ Shanghai studio.
+Innovation has been a defining thread throughout my journey - from my early days in R&D using TRIZ, to facilitating design thinking with multinational clients at designaffairs’ Shanghai.
 To exploring at ?What If!
 Innovation the mindsets and behaviours that help organizations embed innovation in their culture.

 My work has ranged widely: from uncovering the emotional drivers behind consumer behaviour, to mapping meaningful connections that unlock social capital for collective impact.
-I’ve envisioned the future of intelligent vehicle cockpits, reimagined everyday products like baby high chairs for compact urban living and explored how the role of real estate companies could evolve beyond construction.
-I’ve also led futures research into the societal impact of emerging technologies.
+I’ve envisioned the future of intelligent vehicle cockpits, reimagined everyday products like baby high chairs for compact urban living and explored how the role of real estate companies could evolve beyond the building of apartments and I’ve led research into the societal impact of emerging technologies.

-Most recently, I stepped back to reflect on how societal imaginings shape both our understanding and practice of innovation itself - as the focus of my Anthropology thesis.
+Most recently, I stepped back to reflect on how societies and our cultures shape both our understanding and practice of innovation itself - as the focus of my Anthropology thesis.

 Currently based in London, I collaborate with a network of like-minded thinkers.
 My focus remains clear: developing a more responsible approach to innovation and delivering it to the places it is needed most.